Month: June 2025

 Is there another democratic country in the world where this would take place?

-The White House’s Steven Miller responded as expected — with outright lies:
+The White House’s Stephen Miller responded as expected — with outright lies:

 We are living in the age of leftwing domestic terrorism.
 They are openly encouraging violence against law enforcement to aid and abet the invasion of America.